top of page

 This CCO system, once implemented, would benefit by 1.) continuous perpetual improvement—depending on future accumulated data, public consensus, and smart policy making, and 2.) properly applied maintenance—intended to appropriately balance the economy in such a way that encourages citizens to aspire, and enables them to achieve.

-Duke boldly proclaims that “CCO is 1.) the fairest proposed solution to both ending extreme poverty and 2.) mitigating extreme wealth imbalance, 3.) the safest way to implement UBI, 4.) the simplest way to effectively operate complex modern economics, and 5.) the best monetary system possible.”
+Duke boldly proclaims that “CCO is 1.) the fairest proposed solution to both ending extreme poverty and 2.) mitigating extreme wealth imbalance.

 “With a fresh and fair money supply, plus a transparent Creative Currency Octave system, everyone gains, yet none lose” propounds Duke Johnson, who further postulates “CCO could usher in a glorious golden-age of collective human prosperity.”